How To Get Rid Of Excess Phlegm In Your Throat

 Minimize the use of decongestants

 Decongestants are good for drying your secretions and alleviating your runny nose.
 However, they may make it harder for you to get rid of excess phlegm and mucus.
+You should avoid taking decongestants as a remedy for excess phlegm.

-Cough it up, spit it out
+Excess phlegm: Cough it up, spit it out

 When excess phlegm rises from your lungs into your throat, your body is trying to remove the phlegm.
 It is healthier for you to spit it out than to swallow it.

-When to see a doctor
+When to see a doctor regarding excess phlegm

+Many times, you may have excess phlegm as a result of a minor illness.
+These illnesses are best left to run their course.
 If you have a lot of phlegm and mucus, it could be a sign of something more serious.
-You should see a doctor if you have excess phlegm and mucus that is severe, persistent, or does not improve with rest and home remedies.
+You should see a doctor if you have excess phlegm and mucus that is severe.

+It is important to see a doctor if it is persistent or does not improve with rest and home remedies.
 The essential oils listed in this post are available for purchase online.

 30 thoughts on “How To Get Rid Of Excess Phlegm In Your Throat